 The Victorian Government is implementing Respectful Relationships across Victorian schools and early childhood services through:

-- A leading and partner schools initiative, providing intensive training and support to over 1000 Government, Catholic and independent schools to implement the whole school approach to Respectful Relationships
+- A lead and partner schools initiative, providing intensive training and support to over 1000 Government, Catholic and independent schools to implement the whole school approach to Respectful Relationships

-- The Resilience, rights and respectful relationships teaching materials for prep to year 12
+- The Resilience, rights and respectful relationships teaching materials for foundation to year 12

 - A professional development program for early childhood educators